BhaveshLambar/BhaveshLambar/README.md

 # Hi, I'm 👋 Bhavesh Lambar

 🎓 BSc IT Graduate (2025)
-📊 Aspiring Data Analyst | Business Analytics | Data Visualization
+📊 Aspiring Data Analyst | Business Analytics | Data Science Enthusiast

 I am an aspiring Data Analyst with hands-on experience in analyzing real-world datasets to extract meaningful business insights.
 I enjoy working across the analytics lifecycle — from data cleaning and exploration to building dashboards and presenting insights that support data-driven decision-making.